nyurik/fatul/README.md

 * The same value is used for the `neighbours` field (an array of entity IDs)
 * If anything else uses a list of entity IDs (rather than `entity_id` field), please create an issue.

+When saving a new blueprint, entities positions are normalized by shifting them to near-zero values, and storing a global x,y shift.
+When the blueprint is updated, FaTul attempts to match the old blueprint to the new one, and shift the entities of the new version to match the old one.
+This way the x,y position of most entities will remain intact between revisions, and only the blueprint main shift values might change.

 Sorting is another reason for large diffs.
-Factorio could order entities in any order on every export, so to minimize that, FaTul re-sorts entities by their x,y position using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve).
+Factorio could order entities in any order on every export, so to minimize that, FaTul re-sorts entities by their names following by the x,y position using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve).
 This way entities that are close together on a blueprint are more likely to stay together in a list.

 ## Installation